 What Are the Best Wrist and Ankle Weights for Walking and Running?

 Looking for the best ankle weights for walking?
 The best ankle weights for running?
 Don’t, because it’s best to avoid using wrist and ankle weights during walks and runs.
-Yes, they’re light, and some studies show that the extra mass can The FASEB Journal “Energy Expenditure during Walking with Wearable Weights on the Wrist and Ankle in Overweight/Obese Adults” View Source .
-But putting extra weight on your limbs—even a small amount—and engaging in the back-and-forth motion of walking or running can cause Harvard Health “Wearable weights: How they can help or hurt” View Source that can result in injury.
+Yes, they’re light, and some studies show that the extra mass can burn fat and build muscle The FASEB Journal “Energy Expenditure during Walking with Wearable Weights on the Wrist and Ankle in Overweight/Obese Adults” View Source .
+But putting extra weight on your limbs—even a small amount—and engaging in the back-and-forth motion of walking or running can cause strain, imbalance, and unnecessary extra pressure to the joints and muscles Harvard Health “Wearable weights: How they can help or hurt” View Source that can result in injury.

 What Can You Expect from Wrist and Ankle Weights?